Keystone State Park (Pennsylvania): History

 In 1909, Keystone Coal and Coke Company purchased land at the meeting of McCune and Davis runs and constructed a dam to create Keystone Lake.
 Water was used to wash coal extracted from the nearby Salem #1 Mine and quench coke from the coke ovens.
 A second mine, a drift mine called Salem #2, opened in 1938.

 Even before it was a state park, Keystone Lake was used for recreation.
 Company executives used the lake for fishing, swimming, and boating.
-The company built a stone lodge for business meetings, hunting, and exeuctives' family vacations.
+The company built a stone lodge for business meetings, hunting, and executives' family vacations.
 The lodge is now the James A. Kell Visitor Center.

 In 1945, the Commonwealth of Pennsylvania acquired the lake, lodge, and surrounding land from the Keystone Coal and Coke Company to create Keystone State Park.
 The Salem #2 Mine operated until 1953 and its surrounding land was later acquired by the park.

 Abandoned mine tunnels lie beneath Hillside Campground and the cabin area.
 A mine entrance, now sealed, is located east of Pavilion #2 and north of the cabin entrance road.